L2NE-dev/L2NE-dev/README.md

 ## 🚀 About Me

 I'm a passionate **Frontend Developer** with a strong focus on creating user-friendly web applications.
-I have experience working with modern technologies ..., along with HTML, CSS, and JavaScript.
+I have experience working with modern technologies [Pug](https://pugjs.org/), [SCSS](https://sass-lang.com/), [TypeScript](https://www.typescriptlang.org/), along with HTML, CSS, and JavaScript (and also bigger frameworks).
 My goal is to deliver high-quality, responsive, and accessible interfaces that provide an exceptional user experience.

 ### 🛠️ Skills & Tools